-Extreme behaviour may be taken into account: for example, if one partner’s violence has had a lasting effect on the other.
-If one partner recklessly or deliberately sabotages the financial position – for example, by spending recklessly or destroying assets – this could also be taken into account.
+Extreme behaviour may be taken into account, for example, if one partner’s violence has had a lasting effect on the other.
+If one partner recklessly or deliberately sabotages the financial position, for example, by spending recklessly or destroying assets, this could also be taken into account.

-You can agree a settlement at any time before or after you divorce, although it is advisable to do so before either partner remarries.
+At any time before or after you divorce, although it is advisable to do so before either partner remarries.

 Not usually.
-It may be unwise to make excessively large payments to your spouse, as it might be argued that this shows both their need for such payments (or an equivalent transfer of assets) and your ability to pay.
+It may be unwise to make excessively large payments to your spouse, because it might be argued that this shows both their need for such payments (or an equivalent transfer of assets) and your ability to pay.